Freedom-Windows-Team/Lindows_11.1/README.md

 # Notices

-Before using Lindows 11.1, please make sure that you have basic manual antivirus capabilities!
+Before using Lindows 11.1, please make sure that you have basic manual malware removal capabilities!

 In a system where all Windows's original security policies have been almost completely broken, Lindows 11.1 will have more security vulnerabilities than any other NT-based operating system.